-Approximately 1 to 2 GL/day of Water for the environment is expected to continue arriving in South Australia in July.
+Approximately 500 to 1,000 ML/day of Water for the environment is expected to continue arriving in South Australia until the end of July.
 The majority of the environmental water arriving in July will be return flows from releases from Hume Dam, the Menindee Lakes and the Goulburn.
 This water will help to ensure that all 11 fishways on the barrages can continue to pass small volumes of freshwater to the Coorong, allowing movement and migration for our native fish, and it will support continuing small volumes of barrage releases.
 In addition, the environmental water will continue to contribute to improving water levels in the Lower Lakes over this period.
-Water for the environment continues to be delivered as part of SA's Entitlement flow.
+Water for the environment also continues to be delivered as part of SA's Entitlement flow.